strawmanpoems/strawman/poems/025_the_stigma.md

-i could taste the fear and shame anticipate the belt or the hand but it was a metal ring this time to be thrust through the flesh of my arm that was to be my atonement
+i could taste the fear and shame anticipate the belt or the hand but it was a metal ring this time to be thrust through the flesh of my arm a permanent adornment of shame, that was to be my atonement

 my spirit brothers came to me